News of the Pets

 She was cremated at the Pines Pet Cemetery.
 Her remains will be buried in the pet cemetery on our property.
 Princess and Alexis, who she raised, to some extent, miss their "mother".

-Princess, arrived at Pekin Rd. on Dec 30th, 2001.
-She is from a kennel in West Liberty, Ohio, owned by Pam Schneider.
+Princess, arrived at Pekin Rd. on Dec 29th, 2001.
+She was from a kennel in West Liberty, Ohio, owned by Pam Schneider.
 Princess was whelped on November 13, 2001, 10 years to the DAY after Mozart.
 And, based on pedigrees of the two, Mozart and Princess are half 2nd cousins (they share a great-grand-dam, Liberated Lady).

 On October 9th, 2003, Princess graduated from beginning obedience classes, at Loving Touch, in West Chester.
-She is well on her way to learning the art of Frisbee catching.
+She was well on her way to learning the art of Frisbee catching, but as time went on, Tennis Balls were way more exciting.

-Alexis is a very stately mix of mostly Belgian Sheepdog that we obtained from a rescue in Michigan in August of 2001, following Sebastian's untimely demise.
-She is a great companion for Princess.
+Alexis is a very stately mix of mostly Belgian Sheepdog that we obtained from a rescue in Michigan on August 10, 2001, following Sebastian's untimely demise.
+She was a great companion for Princess.
+She was born in May, 2001.

 Lani - March 18, 1995 - October 12, 2003